-- Private Pay.
+Private Pay.
 The person or family pays for the cost of extended care.

-- Medicare.
+Medicare.
 If a nursing home stay is approved by Medicare, then Medicare pays in full for up to 20 days of skilled nursing care in a Medicare-approved skilled nursing facility (SNF).
 However, Medicare will pay for the stay only if it follows a hospitalization of at least three days and you enter a Medicare-certified nursing home within 30 days after hospital discharge.
-For days 21-100, Medicare pays part of the cost if the stay, which must still be approved by Medicare.
+For days 21-100, Medicare pays part of the cost of the stay, which must still be approved by Medicare.
 Medicare pays nothing beyond the 100th day.
-Also note that Medicare narrowly defines skilled care (reducing the likelihood of approving stays and services).
+Also, note that Medicare narrowly defines skilled care (reducing the likelihood of approving stays and services).

-- Medicare Advantage.
+Medicare Advantage.
 Medicare Advantage is required to provide at least what traditional Medicare provides, though it may cover more.
 Note that co-pays may be different.
 Check the plan benefits and speak with a member services specialist.

-- Medicaid.
+Medicaid.
 Medicaid is a major source of payment for nursing home care.
 To qualify for Medicaid nursing home benefits, medical, nursing, and/or therapeutic care must be required daily, as well as a doctor’s plan of treatment in place.
-If eligible for Medicaid, income must predominantly be used to pay nursing home bills, with Medicaid paying remaining costs.
+If eligible for Medicaid, income must predominantly be used to pay nursing home bills, with Medicaid paying the remaining costs.
 When first admitted, many residents of nursing homes can pay for care themselves.
-Over the course of a long nursing home stay, however, many people use most of their savings to pay for that care, and then become eligible for Medicaid upon reaching a low financial threshold.
+Over the course of a long nursing home stay, however, many people use most of their savings to pay for that care and then become eligible for Medicaid upon reaching a low financial threshold.

 VA Benefits.
 Contact the VA for authorized coverage.

 Home Health Care

-- Medicare.
+Medicare.
 Covers only those home health care visits that Medicare considers to be medically necessary.
 Medically necessary care is narrowly defined, and certain other criteria must be met before Medicare will pay for home health.
 For example:

 The care must include intermittent skilled nursing care, physical therapy, or speech therapy;

-- The recipient must be homebound;
+The recipient must be homebound;

-- A doctor must set up a home health care plan; and
+A doctor must set up a home health care plan; and

-- The agency providing services must participate in Medicare.
+The agency providing services must participate in Medicare.

-- Most personal care visits do not meet Medicare’s definition of medically necessary care.
+Most personal care visits do not meet Medicare’s definition of medically necessary care.
 Therefore, Medicare will not pay for them.

 Home health aide hours are limited, regardless, and must satisfy goals established by the home health care plan.

-- Medicare Advantage.
+Medicare Advantage.
 Coverage is at least what is provided by Medicare, though services must be received from an in-network agency.
 Personal care coverage may be more generous under Medicare Advantage, though each plan is different.
 Check the plan benefits and speak with a member services specialist.

 VA Benefits.
 Will usually authorize home health care services.
 Contact the VA for criteria and coverage.

 Medicare.
 Does not cover personal care services except as associated with home health care.

-- Medicare Advantage.
+Medicare Advantage.
 May offer some personal care coverage.
 Every plan is different, so check the plan benefits that are available and talk with a member services specialist.

-- Medicaid.
+Medicaid.
 Also pays for personal care, such as assistance with bathing, dressing, eating, or getting in and out of bed (activities of daily living).
 To be paid by Medicaid, a doctor’s plan of care is required and services must be from an agency certified by Medicaid.
 There may also be coverage for a limited amount of household help, such as grocery shopping, meal preparation, or laundry.